ClearFox logoClearFox

 5. 5

-You can add multiple REST API configs with different {NAME} suffixes.
+You can add multiple REST API configs for different APIs.

 Git Repositories